AFRICA

 3. copies of or links to the merging parties' most recent annual reports, audited financial statements and management accounts;

-6. a non-confidential version of the notification (to be published on the New Zealand Commerce Commission website); and
+4. a non-confidential version of the notification (to be published on the New Zealand Commerce Commission website)

 7. proof of payment of the applicable filing fee.